Tools Support

 Consolidation surcharge: 15-50% of base LCL rate.
 Higher for hazardous items requiring segregation.

-Documentation handling: $100-$300 per shipment.
-Consolidator reviews shipper's declaration, coordinates with port authority, files DG manifest.
+Paperwork handling: $100-$300 per shipment.
+The provider reviews the shipper's declaration.
+They work with the port authority, and file the DG manifest.

 Labeling and inspection: $50-$150 per pallet.
-Consolidator verifies compliance and applies hazard labels.
+The provider checks compliance and applies hazard labels.

-Specialized transport: If segregation is required, entire consolidation may shift to a dedicated DG sailing, costing 50-100% more.
+Specialized transport: if segregation is needed, the whole consolidation may shift to a dedicated DG sailing.
+That costs 50-100% more.

-Cost implications: Class 9 (lithium batteries) costs less surcharge (15-25%) because consolidators accept them routinely.
-Classes 3, 8 cost more (25-50%).
-Classes 1-2, 4-7 are prohibitively expensive or simply unavailable, making air freight or dedicated container the only option.
+Cost impact: Class 9, lithium batteries, gets a lower surcharge (15-25%), since providers accept them routinely.
+Classes 3 and 8 cost more (25-50%).
+Classes 1-2 and 4-7 are too pricey, or just unavailable.
+That leaves air freight or a solo container as your only option.

-Not all consolidators handle DG.
+Not all providers handle DG.
 To find one, ask the right questions:

 Question 1: 'What IMO classes do you accept?'
-Listen for specific class numbers, not vague answers like 'we accept most DG'.
-Insist on written confirmation.
+Listen for specific class numbers.
+Don't accept vague answers like 'we accept most DG.'
+Ask for written confirmation.

-Question 3: 'How long does DG documentation take?
+Question 3: 'How long does DG paperwork take?
 Can you meet a 5-day lead time before departure?'
-Many consolidators require 7-10 days for DG docs, forcing you to book an earlier sailing.
+Many firms need 7-10 days for DG docs.
+That forces you to book an earlier sailing.

 Question 4: 'What's your DG surcharge?'
-Expect 15-50% on top of base LCL rate.
-If they quote 200%+, they're either very cautious (slow processing) or don't actually handle much DG.
+Expect 15-50% on top of the base LCL rate.
+If they quote 200%+, watch out.
+They're either very cautious and slow, or they don't handle much DG at all.

 Question 5: 'Do you have experience with my specific commodity?'
-Lithium battery handling is routine for many consolidators; hazardous chemicals are not.
-Specific expertise matters.
+Lithium battery handling is routine for many firms.
+Hazardous chemicals are not.
+Specific know-how matters here.

 Red flags:

-Consolidator says 'we can try to consolidate DG, but no guarantees'—means they don't actually handle it.
+Watch for this line: 'we can try to consolidate DG, but no guarantees.'
+It means they don't really handle it.

-No written DG surcharge quote—means they charge arbitrary fees after booking.
+No written DG surcharge quote.
+This means they may charge random fees after booking.

-Cannot provide references of recent DG shipments—lack of experience.
+They can't give references of recent DG shipments.
+This points to a lack of experience.

-Require personal guarantee or deposit specifically for DG—suggests high risk or low volume.
+They require a personal guarantee or deposit just for DG.
+This suggests high risk or low volume.

-Best practice: Use consolidators on major routes (China-US, Europe-Asia) with daily or multi-weekly departures.
-They have scale, DG volume, and predictable costs.
-Avoid small regional consolidators for DG.
+Best practice: use providers on major routes, like China-US or Europe-Asia, with daily or multi-weekly departures.
+They have scale, DG volume, and steady costs.
+Avoid small regional providers for DG.

 Alternatives When LCL DG Is Refused

-If your consolidator refuses DG, you have options:
+If your provider refuses DG, you have options:

-Dedicated full container (FCL DG): Ship a 20ft or 40ft container with only your DG cargo.
-Cost is typically $3,500-$6,000 depending on weight and destination.
-Per-unit cost is higher, but you control the shipment and face fewer restrictions.
-Lead time is same as LCL (3-4 weeks).
+Solo full container, or FCL DG: ship a 20ft or 40ft container with only your DG cargo.
+Cost often runs $3,500-$6,000, depending on weight and destination.
+Per-unit cost is higher, but you control the shipment and face fewer limits.
+Lead time matches LCL, at 3-4 weeks.

 Air freight DG: Expensive ($6-$12 per kg) but fast (3-5 days).
 Only viable for emergency stock-outs or very high-value, low-weight items.

-Split shipment: Send non-DG items via standard LCL, DG items via dedicated container or air freight separately.
-Requires splitting your consolidated load and coordinating arrival.
+Split shipment: send non-DG items via standard LCL.
+Send DG items via a solo container or air freight, separately.
+This means splitting your consolidated load and coordinating arrival.

-Reclassification: Some items below certain thresholds ('excepted quantities') might ship as non-DG if properly marked.
-Example: 1-5 lithium batteries per carton marked 'excepted quantity' may consolidate as Class 9.
-Verify with IMDG Code or consolidator.
+Reclassification: some items below set limits, called 'excepted quantities,' might ship as non-DG if marked correctly.
+For example, take 1-5 lithium batteries per carton, marked 'excepted quantity.'
+These may consolidate as Class 9.
+Check with the IMDG Code or your provider.

-Pre-packaged DG service: Some retailers (Amazon, Shopify) partner with logistics providers who pre-consolidate DG shipments from multiple suppliers.
-If you're a small DG shipper, this might be cheaper than dedicated container.
+Pre-packaged DG service: some retailers, like Amazon and Shopify, partner with logistics providers.
+These providers pre-consolidate DG shipments from multiple suppliers.
+If you're a small DG shipper, this might cost less than a solo container.

 Shipping Dangerous Goods via LCL: FAQ